przemerr/exodusRecovery/README.md

 The script will ask for all the necessary details:

 - a private key
-- a password of your chosing for the privatekey encryption
+- a password of your chosing for the private key encryption

 Copy the JSON output and paste it in the Lisk Desktop Wallet when importing the account